vuiseng9/fp4-training/readme.md

 ---
 ### Hit the Ground Running 🚀

 Setup: Use the prebuilt Docker image on a B200 GPU.
-Other Blackwell cards (e.g., RTX 50-series and PRO 6000) are not supported, we use for comparison are not enabled on them yet.
+Other Blackwell cards (e.g., RTX 50-series and PRO 6000) are not supported, because [Transformer Engine][te] we use for comparison is not enabled on them yet.
 ```
 docker run -it --gpus all vuiseng9/fp4-training
 ```